The Nuxeo Platform comes in many different packages and can be installed on many operating systems. You may have to install:

 - Run the Configuration Wizard (not in the case of a standard static WAR).

 The following table lists the current requirements for running the Nuxeo Platform.

-If you have some constraints that do not fit this grid, do not hesitate to contact the Nuxeo team to evaluate the feasibility of running Nuxeo on any other environment, be it a different JVM, Database, Application server or OS.
+If you have requirements and/or constraints are not reflected below, do not hesitate to contact the Nuxeo team to evaluate the feasibility of running Nuxeo on any other environment, be it a different JVM, Database, Application server or OS.